Dustin Hoffman Accused Of Exposing Himself To A High School Girl & Vaginally Groping 2 More Women

 After several minutes, “He came out of the bathroom with a towel at first wrapped around him, which he dropped,” Thomas said.
 “He was standing there naked.
 I think I almost collapsed, actually.
 It was the first time I had ever seen a naked man.
 I was mortified.
 I didn’t know what to do.
 And he milked it.
 He milked the fact that he was naked.
 He stood there.
 He took his time.”
 She says he then put a robe on and asked her for a foot massage.
 “I didn’t know what to do in the circumstance,” she said.
 “I didn’t know that I could say no, so I did it.
 And he kept telling me, ‘I’m naked.
 Do you want to see?’”

 Cori says she pretended not to hear him and was saved when the phone rang as her mother arrived to pick her up.While she was too terrified to tell her mom what happened, she opened up decades later.
 “I was humiliated.
 My mother always had some instinct that something untoward had happened.
 She kept asking me, and I was so mortified, I never said anything.”
-She says that she opened up to a family mother and a few close friends seven years later after the birth of her daughter.
+She says that she opened up to a family member and a few close friends seven years later after the birth of her daughter.
 “One of them said, ‘If this was your daughter, what would you do?’
 And I said, ‘I would call the police,’” Thomas recalled.
 Variety confirmed with the family member of her revelation all those years ago.

 Kester’s encounter came after she joined her then-boyfriend at a recording studio where he worked in Malibu and Hoffman was recording vocals for the 1987 bomb Ishtar.
 She says that Hoffman was friendly and interested in her aspirations to become a writer.
 Kester even met his current wife Lisa and several of his kids during a studio visit.
 On her third visit with her boyfriend present, she says Hoffman was having problems with his vocals and asked for her to come join him in the small recording booth, where people inside the studio could only see from the waist up.
-She thought he was being flirtly until he allegedly pushed her against the window so they were both facing outward.
+She thought he was being flirty until he allegedly pushed her against the window so they were both facing outward.
 “I’m thinking that it’s kind of flirtatious and funny, like he’s holding onto me, because I’m going to help him sing better.
 I felt awkward.
 It’s a little weird.
 He’s hugging me while he’s singing.
 But ha ha ha, it’s all a joke.
 My boyfriend is right there,” she said

 “And as he’s doing that, he literally just stuck his fingers down my pants,” Kester said.
 “He put his fingers inside me.
 And the thing I feel most bad about is I didn’t know what to do.
 I just stood there.
 I just froze in the situation like ‘Oh my god, what is happening?’
 It’s shocking when that happens to you.”
 She claims that he penetrated her for 10-20 seconds and that she was too mortified to react as she was in view of her boyfriend, even though he couldn’t see what Hoffman was allegedly doing to her.
 The actor “kind of laughed,” she said.
 “Then I just ran out of there, and I sat in the bathroom crying.
 I thought, ‘Oh my God.’
 I felt like I’d been raped.
 There was no warning.
 I didn’t know he would do that.”

 A third woman who wishes to remain anonymous said that she met him on the set of Ishtar and that he later invited her to the wrap party.
 Afterwards they piled into the back of a station wagon along with other people when she says he penetrated her vaginally.
 “There are people inches from us,” she said.
 “And he just took his hand and stuck his fingers right up inside of me.
 I didn’t know what to do.
 He’s smiling at me.
 I was frozen.
-I was outside of my body.
+I was outside of my body.”
+She said she felt unable to stop it.
+“There were people there,” she said.
+“What are they going to think of me, that I’m a whore, if a say something?
+What would I say?
+He’s Dustin Hoffman.”

+On Nov.
+1, Hoffman was accused by former Death of a Salesman production assistant Anna Graham Hunter of ongoing sexual harassment back in 1985, where he allegedly talked to her in crude terms and forced her to give him foot massages.
+Actress Kathryn Rossetter then penned a letter in the Hollywood Reporter that Hoffman groped and assaulted her while they worked on that same production.

 HollywoodLifers, are you shocked by the new allegations against Dustin Hoffman?